ReflectsLight/quran-json/README.md

 This section covers the JSON files.
 Click [here](#srcsql-directory) to jump to the SQL section.

-* The [src/json/ar/](src/json/ar/) directory contains The Qur'an in its original Arabic.
+* The [src/json/ar/](src/json/ar/) directory contains The Quran in its original Arabic.

-* The [src/json/en/](src/json/en/) directory contains an English translation of The Qur'an.
+* The [src/json/en/](src/json/en/) directory contains an English translation of The Quran.

-* The [src/json/fa/](src/json/fa/) directory contains a Farsi translation of The Qur'an.
+* The [src/json/fa/](src/json/fa/) directory contains a Farsi translation of The Quran.

-* The [src/json/pt/](src/json/pt/) directory contains a Portuguese translation of The Qur'an.
+* The [src/json/pt/](src/json/pt/) directory contains a Portuguese translation of The Quran.

 * The [src/json/chapter-metadata.json](src/json/chapter-metadata.json) file
-  contains information about each chapter in The Qur'an.
+  contains information about each chapter in The Quran.

 ### File structure